davidfrantz/force/docs/source/components/higher-level/index.rst

 The FORCE Higher Level Processing System (HLPS) provides functionality for Higher Level Processing.

-HLPS consists of one executable only, i.e. :ref:`_higher`.
+HLPS consists of one executable only, i.e. :ref:`higher`.
-However, multiple submodules exist (see table below), which either process cubed ARD or feature datasets.
+Multiple submodules are available (see table below), which either process ARD or feature datasets, both in datacube format.

+.. seealso:: Check out this `tutorial <https://davidfrantz.github.io/tutorials/force-datacube/datacube/>`_, which explains how we define a datacube.

 - ARD are Level 2 Analysis Ready Data.
   Alternatively, Level 3 Best Available Pixel composites can be input, too.